yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jan-2022/index.md

 Finally, after over two decades, the Pokémon franchise implements a big change to gameplay on the recently released `Pokémon Legends: Arceus`.

 At the cost of graphical quality.
+But hey, there are worse looking games on the GameCube.

 This game release exposed several issues with yuzu, and has even helped fix long standing issues that affected many games.